How to Book a Mover

 You may request a Certificate of Insurance (COI) to confirm its insurance coverage.
 The COI should include information about the sort of coverage, policy limits, and effective dates for the business's insurance policy.
 To ensure that the COI satisfies your unique insurance requirements, you should thoroughly review it.

-Commercial motor carriers are assessed using a safety rating system by the Federal Motor Carrier Safety Administration (FMCSA) to determine their degree of compliance to federal safety regulations.
+Commercial motor carriers are assessed using a safety rating system by the Federal Motor Carrier Safety Administration (FMCSA) to determine their degree of compliance with federal safety regulations.
 Less than 5% of carriers have an "unsatisfactory" safety rating.
 Three ratings make up the FMCSA safety ranking system:

 Satisfactory: A carrier with this safety grade has shown that it complies fully with all safety laws and has a good track record when it comes to safety performance.